Stephen J. Cannell: Personal life

-Cannell married his high school sweetheart, Marcia, in 1964.
+Cannell married his high school sweetheart, Marcia Finch, in 1964.
 He "asked her to go steady (with him) in the eighth grade".
 They had two daughters, Tawnia and Chelsea, and two sons, Cody and Derek.
 Derek died in 1982 at age 15 when a sand castle he was building at the beach collapsed and suffocated him.
 The tragedy occurred during the filming of the "Captain Bellybuster" episode of The Greatest American Hero.
-Actor William Katt, who is an expert musician, wrote a song for Cannell titled "Cody the Cowboy".
+Actor William Katt, who is a musician, wrote a song for Cannell titled "Cody the Cowboy".
 Cannell was so touched by this gift that he named his next son Cody in honor of the song.

 Cannell was dyslexic and was a spokesman on the subject.
 According to an episode of Paul Harvey's The Rest of the Story, Cannell frequently had to dictate ideas or even complete scripts with the help of his personal secretary Grace Curcio, an employee of 20 years.
 Following Curcio's retirement in 2003, Kathy Ezso became his editor and executive assistant.
 He discusses his experiences as a dyslexic in the 2009 documentary Dislecksia: The Movie.

 Cannell wrote on a typewriter, an IBM Selectric, when not dictating to an assistant, and only used a computer for research purposes.

 Cannell was 69 when he died on September 30, 2010, from complications of melanoma.
 He is interred at Forest Lawn Memorial Park in the Hollywood Hills of Los Angeles.
 In tribute to his memory, the producers of Castle ended their third-season episode "Punked" with a new version of Cannell's production company logo, which featured video of Cannell at his typewriter tossing out a typed sheet, over a caption reading, "Stephen J. Cannell.
 Colleague.
 Mentor.
 Friend.
 We'll miss you, pal."
 The episode aired October 11, 2010 on ABC.